ubports/docs.ubports.com/sdk/apps/qml/QtQuick/State.rst

 All items have a default state that defines the default configuration of objects and property values.
-New states can be defined by adding State items to the `states </sdk/apps/qml/QtQuick/Item#states-prop>`__ property to allow items to switch between different configurations.
+New states can be defined by adding State items to the :ref:`states <sdk_qtquick_item#states-prop>` property to allow items to switch between different configurations.
 These configurations can, for example, be used to apply different sets of property values or execute different scripts.

-The following example displays a single
+The following example displays a single :ref:`Rectangle <sdk_qtquick_rectangle>`.
-`Rectangle </sdk/apps/qml/QtQuick/Rectangle/>`__.
 In the default state, the rectangle is colored black.
-In the "clicked" state, a `PropertyChanges </sdk/apps/qml/QtQuick/PropertyChanges/>`__ object changes the rectangle's color to red.
-Clicking within the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ toggles the rectangle's state between the default state and the "clicked" state, thus toggling the color of the rectangle between black and red.
+In the "clicked" state, a :ref:`PropertyChanges <sdk_qtquick_propertychanges>` object changes the rectangle's color to red.
+Clicking within the :ref:`MouseArea <sdk_qtquick_mousearea>` toggles the rectangle's state between the default state and the "clicked" state, thus toggling the color of the rectangle between black and red.

 .. code:: qml